Excluded minors are almost fragile: Abstract

 \section{Abstract}

-Let $M$ be an excluded minor for the class of $\mathbb{P}$-representable matroids for some partial field $\mathbb P$, and let $N$ be a $3$-connected strong $\mathbb{P}$-stabilizer such that $N$ is neither a wheel nor a whirl.
-We prove that if $M$ has a pair of elements $a,b$ such that $M\del a,b$ is $3$-connected with an $N$-minor, then either $M$ is bounded relative to $N$, or $M\del a,b$ is at most four elements from an $N$-fragile minor.
-Moreover, we prove that, up to replacing $M$ by a $\Delta-Y$-equivalent excluded-minor or its dual, if $M$ has a pair of elements $a,b$ such that $M\del a,b$ is $3$-connected with an $N$-minor, then we can choose $a,b$ such that either $M$ is bounded relative to $N$, or $M\del a,b$ is $N$-fragile.
+Let $M$ be an excluded minor for the class of $\mathbb{P}$-representable matroids for some partial field $\mathbb P$, and let $N$ be a $3$-connected strong $\mathbb{P}$-stabilizer that is non-binary.
+We prove that either $M$ is bounded relative to $N$, or, up to replacing $M$ by a \dY-equivalent excluded minor, we can choose a pair of elements $\{a,b\}$ such that either $M\del \{a,b\}$ is $N$-fragile, or $M^* \del \{a,b\}$ is $N^*$-fragile.